AntonyJR/Hands-On-Labs/ERP-Integration-Patterns/html/markdown/erp-event/ERP-POEventToVBCS-LabGuide.md

 > <img src="media/image18.png" style="width:5.93252in;height:2.22822in" />

-1. Next we will add the Invoke Activity Using the REST connection created earlier to verify if the PO exists in VBCS PO table.
+1. Next we will add the Invoke Action Using the REST connection created earlier to verify if the PO exists in VBCS PO table.
 Hover on the wiring next to the “POEVENT” and click on “+” sign and Select the REST Connection (VBCS\_REST\_CON\_\<ClassId\>\_\<StudentId\>)